 Media relations helps build online presence in two ways.
 First, the articles and posts added to sites mention your name, which adds to your Google index.
 More mentions mean a higher index, which means you appear in searches sooner and faster.

-The second way media relations enhance online presence is through links to your website.
-Google sees these backlinks, realizes you're newsworthy and credible, and your search rank rises.
+The second way media relations enhances online presence is through links to your website.
+Google sees these backlinks, realizes you’re newsworthy and credible, and your search rank rises.
 This process leads to more customers finding you and more sales.

 2. Media Stories Give You Credibility

 Media coverage lends your business credibility.
 It’s basically an unspoken endorsement signaling to viewers and readers that your business is worth their interest and attention.
 Hearing even a little positive feedback from the media goes a long way in positioning your company as a trusted authority.
 Similarly, customer interviews on your website are a great way to show your ratings.